-- Microwave in 30 second increments until it’s about 75% melted.
-Stir the chocoalte every 30 seconds to avoid burning.
+- Microwave in 30 second increments until it's about 75% melted.
+Stir the chocolate every 30 seconds to avoid burning.
 The residual heat in the chocolate will melt the remaining lumps when you take it out.
-It’s best to stop melting earlier than later, since chocolate can burn easily in the microwave.
+It's best to stop melting earlier than later, since chocolate can burn easily in the microwave.

 When it comes to choosing the best chocolate for this recipe, go for dark over milk chocolate.
-Even if you’re not dairy free, milk chocolate does not melt well.
-All the milk solids also prevent it from hardening nicely after it’s melted.
-We like Enjoy Life vegan and gluten free dark chocolate chips.
+Even if you're not dairy free, milk chocolate does not melt well.
+All the milk solids also prevent it from hardening nicely after it's melted.

 Finishing your Gluten Free Vegan Samoa Cookies